-- Residents have chosen to live in Chorleywood because it is beautiful and semi-rural. - Proposal does not fit with the look and feel of the area, which includes several conservation areas. - Development is too big, will overshadow the existing community. - Mix of housing types does not fit in with Chorleywood's general housing type. - Proposal would lower local existing property values. - Proposal will bring zero benefit to the existing community. - Chorleywood is a classic Metroland village.
-The development would change the fabric and nature of the village. - Brownfield sites must be given priority. - Proposal would have an excessive carbon footprint. - No additional social amenities are included in the plans. - 4.2.8 Responses were also received from the following local organisations/groups (responses generally summarised):
+• Residents have chosen to live in Chorleywood because it is beautiful and semi-rural.

+- Proposal does not fit with the look and feel of the area, which includes several conservation areas. - Development is too big, will overshadow the existing community. - Mix of housing types does not fit in with Chorleywood's general housing type. - Proposal would lower local existing property values. - Proposal will bring zero benefit to the existing community. - Chorleywood is a classic Metroland village.
+The development would change the fabric and nature of the village. - Brownfield sites must be given priority. - Proposal would have an excessive carbon footprint. - No additional social amenities are included in the plans. - 4.2.8 Responses were also received from the following local organisations/groups.
+The summarised responses are provided at Appendix 2 (Section 10) of this report.